Dogs have been gifted with a dazzling sense of smell, they are in the top 10 most powerful sniffers in the animal kingdom.

 The dog’s powerful and extremely sensitive sense of smell can’t tolerate the smell of vinegar, no wonder why it is part of every homemade dog repellent.

-The powerful smell of the chili irritates dogs and causes them to sneeze and itches their noses.
+The powerful smell of the chili irritates dogs and causes them to sneeze and itches their noses, using it directly on a dog Is considered animal abuse.

-Chilli is one of the items that can be found in any house and could hurt your dog so be careful when cooking not to harm your dog.
+Chilli is one of the items that can be found in any household and could hurt your dog so be careful when cooking not to harm your partner.

-Some people do use chilis ass dog repellent but I personally advise against it since they dogs not only hate the smell of chili but it irritates them.
+Some people do use chilis ass dog repellent but we advise against it since the dogs not only hate the smell of chili but it irritates them.

-I read online that some people suggest using rubbing alcohol on places you don’t want your dog to be in but I do not stand by that if they get the smell on their coats it’s going to last for a while and it will make them uncomfortable.
+Using rubbing alcohol on places you don’t want your dog to be in is not a good idea, they can get the smell on their coats and it’s going to last for a while and it will make them uncomfortable.

 Perfume or cologne